Last Updated on

 The seaside brings images of sun and sea and smells of ozone and fish and chips down Brighton Pier, but it also harbors dangers as well as enhanced benefits from walking as an exercise point of view.

 If you are near the beach anytime, take the opportunity for a walk in the sand and achieve more in less time.
+You'll achieve more because of the extra idfficulty and muscles you need to walk in sand compared to normal walking.

 The Dangers of Walking on the Beach